 Patients may be treated for a variety of comorbidities in addition to their acute states.
 Often interventions are ordered and focus on patients in states of septic, hypovolemic, hemorrhagic and/or cardiogenic shock.
 Common medical procedures and therapies performed in the unit include: arterial, central venous, and pulmonary artery line placement, chest tube placement and removal, intubation and extubation, temporary cardiac pacing, mechanical ventilation, continuous renal replacement therapy (CRRT), hemodialysis, percutaneous tracheostomy, hypothermia/temperature management for patients s/p cardiac arrest and cannulation for extracorporeal membrane oxygenation (ECMO).

-Nursing care is focused on the assessment, diagnosis, planning, treatment and evaluation of patients requiring intensive, preoperative and post-operative surgical care with emphasis on thoracic and vascular surgery.
+Nursing care is focused on the assessment, diagnosis, planning, treatment and evaluation of patients requiring intensive, preoperative and post-operative surgical care with emphasis on thoracic surgery.
 Nursing activities include hemodynamic (arterial, central venous pressure, pulmonary artery pressures, intra-abdominal pressures, arterial/venous oxygenation, and capnography) monitoring, fluid and electrolyte monitoring, vasoactive and inotropic therapy, respiratory management in both the mechanically-ventilated and spontaneously-breathing patient, massive volume resuscitation, postoperative recovery, specialized wound care, nutritional therapy, medication management, and comfort/sedation measures as indicated.
 Patient and family education and emotional support related to the patient’s condition and treatment is an essential element in the nursing care provided.
 Family engagement is highly encouraged during interdisciplinary patient rounds.
-Additional unit requirements for registered nurses include competencies in temporary epicardial pacing, PA catheter removal, pleural chest tube removal, CRRT, and ECMO.
+Additional unit requirements for registered nurses include competencies in PA catheter removal, pleural chest tube removal, CRRT, and ECMO.